haileT11/runinng-script-/glossary.md

 We can access properties and methods by using the ., dot operator.
 Built-in objects, including Math, are collections of methods and properties that JavaScript provides.

+Here is a list of some handy comparison operators and their syntax:

+Less than: <
+Greater than: >
+Less than or equal to: <=
+Greater than or equal to: >=
+Is equal to: ===
+Is not equal to: !==

+if.....else
+let hungerLevel = 7;
+if (hungerLevel > 7){
+  console.log('Time to eat!');
+} else {
+    console.log('We can eat later!');
+};

+logical operators
+Working with conditionals means that we will be using booleans, true or false values.
+In JavaScript, there are operators that work with boolean values known as logical operators.
+We can use logical operators to add more sophisticated logic to our conditionals.
+There are three logical operators:

+the and operator (&&)
+if (stopLight === 'green' && pedestrians === 0) {
+  console.log('Go!');
+} else {
+  console.log('Stop');
+}
+the or operator (||)
+if (day === 'Saturday' || day === 'Sunday') {
+  console.log('Enjoy the weekend!');
+} else {
+  console.log('Do some work.');
+}

+the not operator, otherwise known as the bang operator (!) let excited = true;
+console.log(!excited); // Prints false

+let sleepy = false;
+console.log(!sleepy); // Prints true

+When we use the && operator, we are checking that two things are true:
+When using the && operator, both conditions must evaluate to true for the entire condition to evaluate to true and execute.
+Otherwise, if either condition is false, the && condition will evaluate to false and the else block will execute.

+If we only care about either condition being true, we can use the || operator:

+Truthy and Falsy